zeek/zeekctl/doc/main.rst

        running.

-For more information about the cluster architecture, including options for the frontend, see the :doc:`Bro Cluster<../../cluster>` documentation.
+For more information about the cluster architecture, including options for the frontend, see the :doc:`Bro Cluster <../../cluster/index>` documentation.

 This document focuses on the installation of manager, workers, and the proxies.
 If not otherwise